 It seems like basic advice, but that’s why core principles matter.
 Before industry nuance, before advanced AI use cases, before ambitious roadmaps, there are foundational practices that determine whether scaling accelerates value or quietly erodes trust.

-This eBook excerpt focuses on those principles, the ones that separate sustainable growth from well-funded rework.
-The complete eBook will be available in a few weeks.
-But, in the meantime, here's a little sample of what we've been working on.
+This all-new eBook focuses on those principles, the ones that separate sustainable growth from well-funded rework.
+Not sure yet?
+Here's a little sample of what's inside.

 ---